swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 }
 ```

-The snippet above utilizes several types from the gRPC library, such as `ServerRequest`, and `ServerContext`, which is passed as an argument to each call.
-Additionally, the functions use the Swift data types generated from the `todo_messages.proto` definition, allowing you to provide the required input and output data.
+The snippet above relies on several types from the gRPC library, such as `ServerRequest` and `ServerContext`, which are passed as arguments to each function call.
+The functions also use Swift data types generated from the `todo_messages.proto` file, ensuring that the required input and output data is provided correctly.

-The final step is to configure the gRPC server.
-This can be done by using a an `Entrypoint` struct as a main entry point.
-We'll utilize the Swift Argument Parser library to allow users to specify both the hostname and port when launching the application.
+The final step involves configuring the gRPC server.
+This can be achieved by creating an Entrypoint struct to serve as the application's main entry point.
+We'll use the Swift Argument Parser library to enable users to specify both the hostname and port when launching the application.

-This setup is based on the v2 gRPC library, which supports modern concurrency features, utilizing task groups and the Service Lifecycle library.
-Below is an example of how to configure the server using the upcoming gRPC release (v2):
+This setup is built on the v2 gRPC library, which introduces support for modern concurrency features, including task groups and the Service Lifecycle library.
+Below is an example demonstrating how to configure the server using the upcoming gRPC v2 release:

 ```swift
 import ArgumentParser